eblocker/eblocker-docs/StageEnvironment.md

 Prerequisite: You need root and SSH access on the eBlocker.

-Build a stage bootstrap package, e.g. for Raspbian Buster
+Build a stage bootstrap package with Maven, e.g. for Raspbian Buster

 	cd eblocker-bootstrap
 	mvn -Praspbian-buster-stage clean package

+(For a Banana Pi M2+ board, use the profile option `-Parmbian-buster-stage`.)

 On the eBlocker, uninstall the bootstrap package: